 3. Determine Strengths and Weaknesses

-Depending on what type of riding and racing you do (cross country, endurance, sprints, etc.), you will want to focus on different areas of your power curve.
+Depending on what type of riding and racing you do, you will want to focus on different areas of your power curve.
 For example, a sprinter cares most about peak power over short periods of time.
 This might be 30 or 60 second power.
 An endurance rider will care more about 60-minute power.
 A power meter allows to you accurately assess your strengths and weaknesses in relation to your specific discipline.
 Then, using your training zones, you can look to maintain your strengths while improving any weaknesses.

 4. Can Make the Most of Limited Training Time

-Athletes with limited time to train (aka “time crunched”) can especially take advantage of a power meter.
+Athletes with limited time to train (aka “time crunched”) can especially benefit if they buy a power meter.
 Power meters help make the most of your training time by improving the quality of your training sessions.
 They also help remove what is called ‘junk’ training (unstructured training that doesn’t really accomplish a goal).
 For example, a cyclist with just 45 minutes to train on a given day can hop on their trainer or head outside and knock out 2, 20-minute intervals at a prescribed power and know they just maximized their limited training time.
 That’s not so easy to do without a power meter.